lambdatoast/lambdatoast.github.com/_posts/2013-12-17-design-your-signals.markdown

 *Before proceeding: Do you see a problem with this plan?.*

-Let's add an algebraic data type for representing the state, and attach an initial value to our model.
+Let's add an algebraic data type for representing the state, and attach an initial value of this type to our model.

 {% highlight haskell %}
 import Keyboard